threepistons/pdk-os-recognition-failure/README.md

 # Sample code demonstrating and reproducing https://github.com/puppetlabs/pdk/issues/1190

+## Resolution

+The `let` statement must be inside a `context` block.
+See https://github.com/threepistons/pdk-os-recognition-failure/commit/5b882670de34d168ac023e21e3398afb1abfee96 for how the broken code and working code differ.

+## The former lede

 This repo was made with `pdk new module test` and setting up support for Debian and RedHat OSes only.
 Then `pdk new class test` and the code you can see keyed in.
 Finally, `pdk test unit --debug &> pdk-test-unit-debug.log`.
 Those files and this README.md are the only files I altered.

 The tests as written are meant to fail.
 What is interesting is *how* they fail.
 You'd expect a Scientific Linux test to fail with "I am a RedHat system", not "I am a Debian system".